Mektoub, My Love: Canto Uno's non-eventfulness is radical | Cult MTL

 If ever there wasn’t a film for all audiences, it is Mektoub, My Love.
 Running at nearly three hours, where little happens except vague summertime conversations and lingering shots of female bodies, it is a film that seems destined to disturb and displease.
 Yet, the film manages to be beautiful and sensual all the same.
 It evokes the endless days of summer that are motivated by carnal desire, bodies basking in the warm sun, drifting in the waves and insatiable hunger.
 In a film world dominated by happenings, the non-eventfulness of Mektoub feels comforting, wistful and bright. ■

 Mektoub, My Love: Canto Uno opens in theatres on Friday, March 6.
-Watch the trailer here:
+Watch the trailer below.

+To read our review of Blue Is the Warmest Colour, click here.